lipinght/PBIHackathon/CompositeModels/DirectQuery for Power BI datasets Lab.md

 # Lab 1 - DirectQuery for Power BI datasets
-This lab walks through how to connect with DirectQuery to a dataset published to Power BI Service and how to enrich the metadata of this model with new columns.
+This lab walks through how to connect with DirectQuery to a dataset published to Power BI Service and how to enrich the metadata of this model with new columns in Power BI Desktop.

 **Note:** In order to do this lab, do the [prerequisite](https://github.com/lipinght/PBIHackathon/blob/ninamun-compmodels-wip/CompositeModels/Prerequisite.md)